substrait-io/substrait-java/ci/release/README.md

 ## Release Process

-- Every push to pre-release branches `beta` deploy an artifact to `snapshots repository` and it's ready to be used.
+- Every push to pre-release branches `beta` deploys an artifact to the `snapshots repository` and it's ready to be used.
-- Every push to release branches `main`, `maintenance` deploy an artifact to `staging repository` and it's ready to be used.
+- Every push to release branches `main`, `maintenance` deploys an artifact to the `staging repository` and it's ready to be used.
-- If there are no restrictions/problems/impediments next step is release the artifact to `maven central`.
+- If there are no restrictions/problems/impediments then the next step is to release the artifact to `maven central`.
-- There is needed a `manual release` to send the libraries to `maven central`.
+- There is a `manual release` process to send the libraries to `maven central`.
-- In case of issues/problems/errors there is a `Drop` options available to delete the release version.
+- In case of issues/problems/errors there is also a `drop` option available to delete the release version.
 - Once a component has been released and published to the Central Repository, it cannot be altered.

 ![release](img/release_process.png)

 ## Artifacts

+Once published, the artifacts can be downloaded from the following locations:

 - Github Artifacts:
   - https://github.com/substrait/sustrait-java/releases